 A dated, ugly or difficult to use website isn’t going to attract customers.
 In fact, it will do the opposite.
 Think about all the times you have left a website because you can’t read the information easily, or you can’t navigate it properly, or it crashes.
 It’s frustrating, and it doesn’t build trust.
 With the proliferation of great websites on the web, it’s likely a prospective buyer will just go elsewhere in search of information or a product.

 60% of consumers start their research on search engines before heading to a business’ website, so making sure that your business appears first in search engine rankings is essential.
 As Google prioritises mobile-friendly websites, having a modern and well-performing website is essential to performing well in search results.
-At Twenti, we can guide you through the basics of SEO to make sure you design your web pages in a way that will get them seen, first.
+At Twenti, we help charities get their websites to the top of search results using the Google Ad Grants. to make sure you design your web pages in a way that will get them seen, first.